Tensor Fascia Lab

 The number of sessions varies depending on factors such as the age, size, location, and quality of the scar tissue.
 Some scars respond quickly, while others benefit from a more gradual process over several sessions.

-Structural Bodywork – Frequently Asked Questions
+Structural Integration – Frequently Asked Questions

 What is fascia?